upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 This could also be viewed as shares.
 For example a lower group may invest in a number of higher groups.

+User deposit may be virtual.
+It will affect future income (exposure to risks)

 ## i.
 Investment into a group
 What if a thrird-party wants to invest into a group.
 What are the motifs of doing so?
 Donation.